nataliesstewart/nataliesstewart.github.io/index.md

 </td>
 <td>
 <p>
-I'm a rising senior at MIT, where I am majoring in mathematics with computer science (18C) and minoring in economics.
+I'm a senior at MIT, where I am majoring in mathematics with computer science (18C) and minoring in economics.
-Generally I'm interested in category theory, algebraic topology, and similar subjects.
+Generally I'm interested in category theory, algebraic topology, and low-dimensional topology.
-Most recently I've done work in knot theory.
 </p>
 <ul>
 <li><b>Email address:</b> nns[at]mit[dot]edu.</li>